Skip to Content

 • Collect contact information from others involved.
 If you can, collect the name, phone number, address, and insurance information from any other drivers involved in the accident.
 If there are witnesses around, it can also be helpful to ask for their contact information as well.

 • Take pictures of the damage.
 Documenting the effects of a car wreck can be extremely helpful when working out a personal injury settlement.
-Take pictures of any injuries you sustained, damage to your vehicle or poor road conditions.
+Take pictures of any injuries you sustained, damage to your vehicle, or poor road conditions.

 • Get medical attention.
 Your health should always be a priority after a crash.
 In the aftermath of a wreck, it is common for people to not immediately realize the extent of their injuries.
 Even if you're not sure you were injured, it is good to see a doctor just to be safe.
 Establishing medical records related to your accident is also a good idea if you choose to pursue a personal injury claim later on.